lmsorenson/CommonCpp/libraries/ParseLib/src/abstract/data/readme.md

 1. Identifier - A set of descriptors that can be used to uniquely identify an entity.

 1. Descriptor - A primitive data element that is part of an entity.
+About each descriptor we remember a descriptor id, a descriptor value, and its entity.
+No two descriptors can have the same descriptor_id.

 1. Granular Data - The smallest units in a file format.